josselinbuils/utils/doc/Deferred.md

 # Deferred

-Promise wrapper that allows to manipulate it more easily by making and accessible outside the usual callback.
+Promise wrapper that allows to manipulate it more easily by making `resolve` and `reject` accessible outside the usual callback.

 ```typescript
 class Deferred<T>